 The Woombie comes in a bunch of different varieties.
 But the basic principle is that you zip up an ultra tight piece of fabric around the baby and snap it on the top so there is no way they can get out.
 This works for several reasons.
 1) It’s foolproof, the zipper requires no demonstration or instructions.
 2) There is no way for a baby to get their arms out but they can hold them over their body inside the Woombie (as opposed to their arms being pinned to their sides in the Miracle Blanket) which is supposed to be good for self-comforting.
 3) You can unzip it from the bottom as well so you can change a middle of the night diaper with very little disturbance to your baby.

-The Woombie also comes with a version that includes a velcro wrap over the zipper for extra snugness and a version that has legs instead of a pouch, in case you have one of those babies that likes to move their feet.
+The Woombie also comes with a version that has legs instead of a pouch, in case you have one of those babies that likes to move their feet.

 I like the Woombie and it did work to keep Harlow asleep although I felt not as well as the Miracle Blanket.
 I also felt a little funny about securing my child in something so tight, particularly with the snap right at her neck. (disclosure: we received a sample from the company to review)

 The newest and most innovative swaddle to enter the market is the Zen Swaddle from Nested Bean which we received a sample to review.
 It has lightly weighted pouches that hit specific touch points on your baby (the sides and the abdomen) that are supposed to mimic a mother’s touch.
 It’s also 100% cotton and feels very soft and premium with an adorable little chick stitched onto the top.
 Nested Bean claims that touch promotes growth and alleviates stress and that most mothers who use the swaddle report two added hours of sleep a night.